 And once you get tired of shopping, check out the food from all the different Indian regions.
 The food is hygienic, cheap and delicious!

-That’s it, these are some of the must-do’s in Delhi.
+That’s it, these are some of Delhi’s must-sees.
 Enjoy exploring this beautiful city we call home!

-Like this post about what to see & do in Delhi beyond the obvious?
+Like this post about what to see in Delhi beyond the obvious?
 Pin it!